About OS-College

 Linux Mint

 This is one of the most used and easy-to-use operating systems.
 It's primary user interface is Cinnamon, which gives it a look and feel similar to Windows.
-The organization behind it offer other user interfaces, however.
-It can easily be installed on most computers created in the past 15 years.
+The organization behind it offers other user interfaces, however.
+It can easily be installed on most computers built in the past 15 years.

 Fedora